samson84/tarock-sheet/README.md

     - [ ] disable contra for eight, nine tarock
     - [ ] ContractsTable: automatically won by the eight and nine tarock
     - [ ] when something is added with silent automatically win except ulti
+    - [ ] make a global silent switch, it adds bids silently, and automatically win
+    - [ ] create defaults for the vatiants
     - [ ] shortcuts
-      - [ ] when klopitzky ticked, remove all contracts and add klopiczky contract, and make it winner
+      - [ ] when klopitzky ticked, add klopiczky contract, and make it winner
-      - [ ] when party game ticked add party automatically, remove klopiczky
+      - [ ] when party game ticked add party automatically
       - [ ] remove reset game, use the new game button for the purpose
   - [ ] refactor
     - [ ] game, contract: simplify create and update methods with same parameter set